sigp/lighthouse/book/src/onboarding.md

 fees.
 Instead, we fund development through grants and support from Sigma Prime.

-If you have any additional questions, please feel free to jump on the [gitter](https://gitter.im/sigp/lighthouse) and have a chat with all of us.
+If you have any additional questions, please feel free to jump on our [Discord](https://discord.gg/cyAszAh) and have a chat with all of us.

 **Pre-reading Materials:**